magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-whitelist.md

     -  Click **Upload** to attach the ACL to your Fastly service configuration.

-1. Add the list of IP addresses allowed to access the Admin UI
+1. Add the list of IP addresses allowed to access the Magento Admin UI:

    -  Click the Settings icon for the `allowlist` ACL.